nhsneto/junta-panelas/README.md

 - Portuguese

 ## Databases
-- Mongodb for users, junta-panelas, and participant models.
+- Mongodb for user, junta-panelas, and participant models.
   - Participant document is embedded into junta-panelas document.
 - SQLite for sessions and cache.